gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 - **Faithful timed trajectory** (§3.3 problem 2): polyline plus
   time data, execute that timing or error if not achievable. v1 is problem 1 only (as fast as possible).
 A per-block feedrate `F` without a feasibility error is also not v1.
+A later separate planner, not a FasNAxis mode.
 - A `LookaheadTooShort` / feed-hold error when `R < P_stop`.
   Short lookahead is a speed cap (G4), not a fault.
 - Feed holds, jogging, or on-the-fly waypoint edits other than